 In the Upper School, students uncover a passion for scientific discovery and seek to engage in scientific research and internship opportunities beyond the classroom.
 The Stone Ridge STEM Certificate recognizes those students that have demonstrated further interest in the STEM subjects (science, technology, engineering and math) by having completed a variety of activities including an internship outside of Stone Ridge.

-With guidance and support from the program coordinator and the Science Department faculty, students find internship opportunities in the DC metro area--an area rich in technology and scientific endeavor.
-On campus, the students work with and lead student groups in local science and technology-related competitions, such as Science Olympiad, Physics Olympics, Chemathon, and Robotics.
+With guidance and support from the program coordinator and Science Department faculty, students find internship opportunities in the DC metro area--an area rich in technology and scientific endeavor.
+Back on campus, students will work with and lead groups like Science Club and compete in local STEM related competitions such as the Central Maryland Physics Olympics.
 In addition, upperclassmen work with younger students as peer tutors.
 Students produce a portfolio of related experiences building science and technology knowledge and skills.

 The purpose of the STEM Certificate Program is to support learning based on current best practices, especially with girls.
-The program aims to provide Stone Ridge students a healthy and balanced way to demonstrate their mastery of skills expected at the next level and allow girls to have more opportunities for the types of educational experiences that are believed to be most effective with girls, such as working with role female models.
-Girls interested in science and technology need the opportunity to experience all types of innovation inside and outside the classroom and especially benefit from the experience of time in the laboratory or design space.
-For more information, please contact the program director Mrs. Kathleen Flood.
+The program aims to provide our students a healthy and balanced way to demonstrate their mastery of skills expected at the next level.
+Girls interested in scientific inquiry and engineering design need the opportunity to experience all types of technology inside and outside the classroom.
+For more information, please contact Joanna Caudle, Upper School Science Department Chair.

-1. Participate in a summer internship or research experience in a STEM field usually after the Third Academic year.
-Present at a conference or symposium.
+- Typically following the Third Academic year, students will participate in a summer internship or research experience in a STEM field and will present a summary of their work at a conference or symposium.

-Students may complete this requirement by participating in a research project/internship that consists of at least 240 hours or take the SR summer class "SR Girls and the Maker Movement: Design, Create and Prototype"
+- The research project/internship (or combination of STEM activities) will consists of at least 240 hours or a student can take the SR summer class "SR Girls and the Maker Movement: Design, Create and Prototype."

-Present results from your internship/project at the Stone Ridge STEM Portfolio presentation event.
-Other presentation venues may include a Conference or Symposium such as those listed here:
+- Students present the results from their internship/project to their peers and the Stone Ridge STEM Community.
+Other presentation venues may include a Conference or Symposium such as:

 - #Lead Like a Girl (Stuart Country Day School of the Sacred Heart)